Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 Farmers and Agricultural Landowners

-• Keep irrigation ditches free-flowing and clear of vegetation and debris.
+• Keep irrigation ditches free-flowing and clear of vegetation and debris to reduce seepage.

 • Fill tire ruts and hoofprints to avoid puddles.